morse-simulator/morse/doc/morse/user/sensors/depth_camera.rst

 - **Depth**: (Boolean) flag that determines whether the sensor generates z-buffer images or plain images.
 It should be set to `True` for this sensor to work properly.
-In this case, the images generated will not be really ``Visible``, since the data will be stored as floats, instead of the usual RGBA strings.
+In this case, the images generated will not be really ``Visible``, since the pixels stored in the image will correspond to a single unsigned integer of 4 bytes instead of the usual 4 values of RGBA.
 Default value is `True`.
+- **Zbuffer**: (Boolean) flag that determines whether the sensor generates a grayscale image for the z-buffer, to be exported as an image.
+In this case, the objects closer to the camera are shown in black, while those beyond the `far_clipping` plane are shown in white.
+Depth information is stored in a single byte, and copied for each of the R, G and B values, so the resolution is only of 256 different depth values.
+This option should only be used to show off.

 Camera calibration matrix
 -------------------------